Sex and Intimacy

 "I just can't flip a switch and get turned on the way he/she can"

 1) Is your emotional bond secure?
 Often one partner uses sex to feel more connected to their partner.
-But the other needs emotional security to want to have sex.
+But the other needs emotional security in order to want to have sex.
 We will work on how to strengthen the emotional bond so that you are each getting what you need to know you are special and prioritized to your partner.
-Being in a stand-off will get you nowhere.
-Emotional security also comes with help.
-We know statistically that if chores are handled more equally, the couple has more sex **.
-That being said, I hear more and more women absolutely governed by the To-Do List as if ironing
+Mostly, the work here is - how do we talk about what we’re feeling, even during sex?

 2) Is the sex good?
-If one partner refuses to use lubrication, vibrators, or has a shame trigger when the other doesn't have an orgasm, the sex is not working for both of you.
+If one partner refuses to use lubrication, vibrators, or has a shame trigger when the other doesn't have an orgasm, the sex is not likely to be good.
 We don't talk about sex much in our culture.
 We don't talk about sex with our partners in detail.
 Do you really know what turns the other on?
-Do you know that he longs for you to touch him lightly?
+Do you know that he longs for you to touch him lightly, or tell him how sexy he looks?
 Or that she hates when you go straight for her boobs before touching the rest of her?
 Is it ok to talk about fantasy and what would make you each feel the most excited?
-What are your values around sex, and what boundaries are important to you?
+Do you want to make every decision in the bedroom?
+Do you want to make NO decisions in the bedroom and have your partner be in control?

 3) Is your desire online?
 There's a reason I'm writing YOUR desire.
 Yes, sex is something we share with our partner.
 And certainly, it can be heightened and made much more exciting with our partner.
 But I think many people, especially women, aren't taught to cultivate what turns them on.
+After the exciting novelty of the beginning of the relationship dies off, it can feel like a there are no other tools to get turned on.
 Think of a gas oven.
 If the pilot light is on, we can turn on the burners pretty easily.
-If the pilot light goes out, it takes forever to figure out how to get it lit again, and by that point you might as well give up and microwave the damn burrito.
+If the pilot light goes out, it takes forever to figure out how to get it lit again, and by that point you might as well give up and microwave that damn burrito.